Jbunsto/deploy-hostbackup/README.md

 User Migration Tool:
 1)	 Run “BULK_Remote_UserMigration.cmd” to start the migration tool.

 2)  Select

-    a.
-1 to migrate user data,
+    1 to migrate user data

-    b.
-2 to Synchronize changes from last backup,
+    2 to Synchronize changes from last backup

-    c.
-3 to restore user data and
+    3 to restore user data

-    d.
-4 to exit the script.
+    4 to exit the script

 Options:
 1)	Migrating Users Data